What Is A Second Mortgage And How Does It Work?

 Why not consider tapping into your home’s equity, which is usually much larger than any cash reserves you have on hand?
-You may also be able to use a second mortgage to take care of your expenses.
+You may be able to use a second mortgage to take care of your expenses.

-We’ll cover what you need to know about second mortgages and how they work.
+In this article, we’ll cover what you need to know about second mortgages and how they work.
 We’ll also lay out some financing alternatives, such as a personal loan or cash-out refinance, that could be better choices for you.

 What Is A Second Mortgage?

 In other words, your lender has the right to take control of your home if you default on your loan.
 When you take out a second mortgage, a lien is taken out against the portion of your home that you’ve paid off.

 Unlike other types of loans, such as auto loans or student loans, you can use the money from your second mortgage for almost anything.
-Second mortgage lenders also offer interest rates that are much lower than credit cards.
-This makes them an appealing choice for paying off credit card debt.
+Second mortgages also offer interest rates that are much lower than credit cards.
+This difference makes them an appealing choice for paying off credit card debt.